shibatch/octcalc/CODE_OF_CONDUCT.md

 results.
 Because it is difficult to evaluate which OSS is useful, large amounts of taxpayer money will be spent on maintenance of software that no one has ever heard of.
-There is also a problem that it is difficult to coordinate among the countries to which the participants belong, since the development of OSS takes place across countries.
+There is also a problem that it is difficult to coordinate among the countries to which the members belong, since the development of OSS takes place across countries.
 By having companies fund software that is valuable to them, we can expect that truly valuable software will be funded.

 ## Positioning and purpose of the guidelines